alekLukanen/pythonAppTemplate/README.md

 ```
 source env/bin/activate
 ```
-as well.
 This will activate the virtual environment created in the first line of code.
-All development should be done using this environment to ensure that results can be reproduced by other contributors.
+All development should performed using this environment to ensure that the results of your code can be reproduced by other contributors.